suitcss/components-button/README.md

 * `Button` - [core] The core button component
 * `is-disabled` - [state] For disabled-state button styles (themes)

 N.B.
-You must also include the `disabled` attribute on `button` and `input` elements.
+You must also include the `disabled` attribute on `button` elements.
 For `a` elements, you should remove the `href` attribute and prevent JavaScript event handlers from firing.

 ## Configurable variables